M-Yahia2011/Noted/README.md

 # Noted
- A Flutter app bulit using clean architecture
+ A Flutter app for note taking.
+ I bulit it using clean architecture and it has firebase RTDB as a backend DB and API.
  ## TODO:
- share notes
+- share notes
- secure notes before sending them to the backend build a profile page for user handling when there is no network
+- secure notes before sending them to the backend
+- build a profile page for user
+- handling when there is no network